H. Carl McCall: Personal life

 McCall's first marriage—to Cecilia McCall, the mother of his daughter Marcella (Marci)--ended in divorce.
 In 1983, McCall married his second wife, Joyce F. Brown; Brown is a former psychology professor, was a Deputy Mayor of New York City under Mayor David Dinkins, and is president of SUNY's Fashion Institute of Technology in New York City.
 They have no children.

 McCall is a member of the Alpha Phi Alpha fraternity.

 Awards

 McCall is the recipient of nine honorary degrees.
 In 2003, he was awarded the Nelson Rockefeller Distinguished Public Service Award from the Rockefeller College of Public Affairs and Policy at the University of Albany.

-On February 14, 2020, the SUNY Plaza administrative building was renamed to the H. Carl McCall SUNY Building in honor of McCall's "long standing contributions to SUNY and New York State."
+On February 14, 2020, the SUNY Plaza administrative building was renamed the H. Carl McCall SUNY Building in honor of McCall's "long standing contributions to SUNY and New York State."